-For heat stress, data for 2021 and 2022 are considered preliminary because death data are still being compiled by the Bureau of Vital Statistics.
-These numbers may be updated in future reports as final data become available, although 2021 heat stress numbers are less likely to change.
-All heat stress tables are based on heat stress deaths from 2012-2021.
-The heat-exacerbated mortality analysis requires complete daily counts to produce accurate estimates, making 2020 the most recent available year of data.

-in more detail below, is based on larger numbers of heat-exacerbated deaths and is a much more reliable way to compare community-level risks of heat-health impacts across the city.
+For heat-stress, data for 2022 and 2023 are considered preliminary because death data are still being compiled by the Bureau of Vital Statistics.
+These numbers may be updated in future reports as final data become available; 2022 heat-stress numbers are less likely to change.
+All heat-stress tables are based on heat-stress deaths from 2013-2022.
+The heat-exacerbated mortality analysis requires complete daily death counts to produce accurate estimates, making 2021 the most recent available year of data. small at the NTA level, making estimates potentially unreliable.
+When death numbers are small, it is difficult to interpret differences, which could be due to random fluctuation in numbers (because, for instance, one additional death may double the counts) or true variation in community risk[1].
+The Heat Vulnerability Index, described in more detail below, is based on larger numbers of heat-exacerbated deaths and is a much more reliable way to compare community-level risks of heat-health impacts across the city.